voravich-ch/data-scraping-project/README.md

 ```

 ## File Description
 - `app.py` -> Python script for data scraping.
-It scrapes data from a [news website](https://www.thairath.co.th/news/royal) and stores parameters as a dictionary including:
+It scrapes data from a [news website](https://www.thairath.co.th/news/royal) and stores parameters as a dictionary in MongoDB database which includes:
   - **title**: title
   - **public_date**: date of publication
   - **desc**: content